Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.1
 			// Maximum: 1.0
 			"Meteor Interval"			"0.6"

+			// Meteorites dropped by the Mutant Tank's meteor shower will disappear after this many seconds.
+			// Note: The timer starts when the meteorite spawns, so take into account the time it takes to fall to the ground.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Meteor Lifetime"				"15.0"

 			// The mode of the Mutant Tank's meteor shower ability.
 			// Note: This setting can be overridden for specific players.